Miss Eating Out?

 How to Reverse Sear a Steak: The Steps

 Cooking a great steak starts with a great steak.
 Paying a little more for a tender cut from quality meat will pay off more than any cooking method.
-This 1lb grass-fed ribeye was $28 at a butcher shop in Los Angeles.
+This 1lb grass-fed ribeye is from a butcher shop in Los Angeles.